Valley Fire (2018)

-Events
+Progression

 The Valley Fire was reported on July 6 at 1:42 PM PDT, burning in a steep, inaccessible mountainside near Valley of the Falls Drive and Highway 38 in the San Bernardino National Forest.
 By the evening, the fire had grown to 1000 acre.
 Evacuation orders were put in place for the community of Forest Falls and portions of Highway 38 were closed.
 Fire crews focused on structure protection and security.
 By the evening of July 7, the fire remained the same acreage and was five percent contained.
 However, the fire moved north and east into the San Gorgonio Wilderness.
 Thunderstorms caused debris flows on Highway 38, closing additional portions of the highway.

 The fire saw minimal growth on July 8.
 Rocks and burning material began rolling down hillsides, creating challenges for firefighters, which resulted in low containment.
 That evening, evacuation orders were lifted, however, additional road closures were put in place along Highway 38 and access to San Gorgonio Wilderness was closed.

 On July 15, 5 individuals were reported as being injured in the fire.
 By July 30, the fire had consumed 1350 acre and was 30 percent contained.
 The fire continued to remain active in steep and rugged terrain with helicopters dropping water on the fire and smoke remaining visible in the area.
 On August 30, the Valley Fire was no longer producing any flames or smoke and remained at 1,350 acres, while containment had increased to 82%.

 On October 22, the Valley Fire was declared to be 100% contained, following significant rainfall from a storm system on October 13.

-Impact
+Effects

 The Valley Fire directly impacted the community of Forest Falls and closed the San Gorgonio Wilderness.